adrians90/fast-react-pizza/README.md

 The user can search a specific order by the order ID provided when placing an order.

-**Learnt: React Router data loading, Redux, Redux Toolkit, thunks, Tailwind CSS**
+**Learnt: React Router data loading, Redux, Redux Toolkit, Tailwind CSS**

 **Built with: React**